The Wounded Healer Journey: Shadow To Light

 The Wounded Healer has both light and shadow traits.

-In it’s highest positive light traits the wounded healer, is able to support someone’s healing process through compassion and healing from their own wounding.
+In its highest positive light traits, the wounded healer is able to support someone’s healing process through compassion and healing from their own wounding.

 “In 1951, Jung first used the term wounded healer.11 Jung believed that disease of the soul could be the best possible form of training for a healer.
 In a book published days before his death,12 Jung wrote that only a wounded physician could heal effectively” National Library Of Medicine – The wounded healer